Changissnz/selfinterest/README.md

 an idealism through valuation by the respective social sphere/s of influence.
-The mannerist's solution for the question of behavior, the acts in great part for appearance, and the entirety of the appearance is comprised of these references, the form out of many that serves as the best realism after the ideal.
+The mannerist's solution for the question of behavior, the acts in great part for appearance, and the entirety of the appearance is comprised of these references, the form out of many possibilities that serves as the best realism of practicing the ideal.